Telehealth During COVID-19

 Setting Up Device.jpgSetting up your device

-• You may need to use the Internet and/or have Wifi.
+• You will need to have internet access.

-- The web link will help you get to their communication system.
+• The web link will help you get through to the specialist.

-- They may ask you to download a program or app for your computer, tablet, or smart phone.
+• You may be asked to download a program or app to your computer, tablet, or smart phone.

 • Make sure your device is charged or plugged in.
-You do not want to run out of battery or power during the visit.
+You do not want to run out of power during the visit.

-• Prop up or set up the device so your hands are free to write things down.
+• Set up the device so your hands are free to take notes.

 • Do a microphone check.
-Ask the HCP, “Can you hear me?”
-Change the volume if needed.
+Ask the doctor, "Can you hear me?" and change the volume if needed.

-• If you have a voice only telephone visit, then it is just like a regular telephone call.
+If you are having a telehealth visit at your doctor's office, their staff should be able to help you set up your device to have visits with your specialist.
+If you have a voice only telephone visit, then it is just like a regular phone call.

 Before Visit.jpgBefore your visit

-• You will be asked to verbally consent (agree) to the telehealth visit.
+• You will be asked to verbally agree to the telehealth visit.

-• Find a private, quiet spot (no TV or music).
-Try to have kids and pets out of the room if possible.
+• Find a private, quiet spot.
+Try to have kids and pets out of the room.

-• Wear clothes like you are going for an in-person health center visit
+• Wear clothes you would wear for an in-person visit.

-• If you can, take your "Vital Signs" before the visit.
-This would include your weight, height, temperature and, if you can, your blood pressure and pulse.
+• If you can, take your vital signs before the visit.
+This would include your weight, height, temperature, blood pressure, and pulse.

 During Visit.jpgDuring your visit

-• Talk slowly, be clear, and loud enough to be understood.
+• Talk slowly, clearly, and loud enough to be understood.

 • Use headphones or ear buds to listen if you can.

-- If not use the speaker setting if available on your phone.
-Computers and tablets have microphones built in.
+• If you do not have headphones or ear buds, use the speaker setting on your phone.
+Most computers and tablets have microphones built in.

-• You may need to show the Health Care Provider parts of your body or move your joints in certain ways.
+• You may need to show the doctor parts of your body or move joints in certain ways.

-• If the visit is for a child, you may start by yourself but be ready to bring the child into the visit space.
+• If the visit is for a child, you can start a visit by yourself, but be ready to have the child join the visit.

 After Visit.jpgAfter your visit

-• Write down the answers to the following questions:
+• Write down the answers to these questions to help with your next visit:

-- Will there be a follow up visit, what kind?
+• Will there be a follow up visit?
+If so, what kind?

-- Will there be a referral, prescription, or test?
+• Will there be a referral, medicine to pick up, or test(s)?